9am / May 15th

 Through a collection of powerful and profound slides let experienced unschooler Beverley Paine help you learn to trust in your children's natural learning ability.
 Natural Learning : Simply Living begins by describing how we learn before exploring what natural learning is and isn't, before concluding with a series of useful and handy tips on how to ease into a natural learning simply living lifestyle with your children.

 As homeschoolers we spend a lot of time relating with our children.
 We have an amazing opportunity for our children to learn respectful relating from us in our everyday lives, and in ways that is rare within the schooling environment.
-The trick is to remain respectful when our children present challenging behaviour that we don't enjoy so much.
+The trick is to remain respectful when our children present challenging behaviour.
 This means aiming for connection instead of trying to correct 'poor' behaviour.
-Over time this will create a relationship that is open, mutually respectful, trusting and emotionally safe.
+Over time this creates a relationship that is open, mutually respectful, trusting and emotionally safe.

 This presentation will cover the keys to fostering a respectful relationship with your children that will contribute to more ease, harmony, co-operation and understanding in the home.
 It'll open your family to new possibilities when things are stressful or hurts arise.